 Snowflake Schema

-A snowflake schema is a variant where dimension tables are normalized into multiple related tables.
-For instance, a Customer dimension might link to a separate City dimension, and City to Country.
+A snowflake schema is a schema that creates several tables that are related to the dimension tables.
+For example, a Customer dimension could reference a different City dimension, and a City dimension to Country.

 Galaxy Schema